nrv-framework/NRV/docs/usersguide/simulables.rst

          - float
          - total simulation time (ms), by default 20 ms

-    The simulate method is also controled by axon attributes as described in the next table:
+    The simulate method is also controlled by axon attributes as described in the next table:

     .. list-table:: Attributes of axon involved in simulate
        :widths: 15 15 15 50